Comparison of Mega, iDrive, and Sync

 Mega offers true end-to-end encryption, a responsive smartphone app, and great upload speeds (tested in Europe).
 However, the service has an essential flaw: The desktop app allows accessing the user account on the Web without additional password verification.
-That means that if an attacker can get hold of your unlocked computer, he can access your Mega account.
+That means that if you lose your computer, someone finds it, and plugs your hard drive into his computer, he can access your Mega account.
 From there, he can delete files irreversibly.
 He can even download the recovery key.
-With the recovery key, he can switch off 2-factor-authentication, and take complete control of the account.
 In other words: When your computer is compromised, so is your data.

 That may seem natural, but then again: what is the purpose of a cloud backup if it is no more secure than your computer?
 What Mega should do is require the password (or at least the second factor of 2-factor-authentication) before granting access to the user account.
 I explained them the problem and the proposed solution, but they replied saying they do not believe Mega has a problem.